Career Services Office

 Types of Interviews You May Encounter

-| Format | Description | Tips |
+| Format | Description | Stronger Preparation Tips |

-| Phone Interviews | Initial screening over a call | Focus on tone, avoid distractions |
+| Phone Interviews | Initial screening over a call | Focus on clarity and energy in your voice, keep brief notes nearby, and answer concisely while still showing enthusiasm.
+Avoid multitasking or reading scripted responses. |

-| Video/One-Way Interviews | Record responses to set questions | Practice eye contact and timing |
+| Video/One-Way Interviews | Record responses to set questions | Practise timing and structure your answers clearly.
+Maintain eye contact with the camera (not the screen), speak naturally, and record practice runs to refine pacing and delivery. |

-| Live Virtual Interviews | Zoom or Teams with interviewer | Test tech in advance |
+| Live Virtual Interviews | Zoom or Teams with interviewer | Test your technology, camera angle, lighting, and internet in advance.
+Minimise distractions, use professional body language, and be prepared for brief informal conversation at the start. |

-| In-Person Interviews | At company office or campus | Dress professionally, arrive early |
+| In-Person Interviews | At company office or campus | Dress appropriately for the organisation’s culture, arrive early, and observe professional etiquette throughout — from greetings to how you interact with support staff. |

 Tip: The more interviews you do, even mock ones, the more confident you'll become.